frodosghost/PorterStemmerBundle/README.md

 PorterStemmerBundle
 ===================

-Symfony2 bundle for adding Porter-Stemmer.
+Symfony2 bundle for adding Porter-Stemmer support to Symfony2 websites.